 The School launches a major Diversity Initiative in partnership with community leaders, educators and students with the goal of introducing more students of color to the pharmacy profession.

-The USC School of Pharmacy and the School of Policy, Planning, and Development create the Leonard D. Schaeffer Center for Health Policy and Economics to conduct innovative research that promotes both well-being and value in the delivery of health care.
+The USC School of Pharmacy and the Price School of Public Policy create the Leonard D. Schaeffer Center for Health Policy and Economics to conduct innovative research that promotes both well-being and value in the delivery of health care.